 - Use #hashtags whenever you participate in events or conferences so all the people that couldn't make it live, can follow you virtually.

 You can find more ideas depending on what is your niche.
+Also, you can check out this guide on B2B tips to find out more ideas and benefits of personal branding.

 In the end, there's one thing we all have to remember: being a personal brand for the sake of being a personal brand is the quickest way to not being a personal brand.